CoPRA: Bridging Cross-domain Pretrained Sequence Models with Complex Structures for Protein-RNA Binding Affinity Prediction: Conclusion

 In this work, we present \modelname{}, the first attempt to combine different biological language models with structural information for protein-RNA binding affinity prediction.
 We design a \coformer{} for sequence and structure feature fusion and propose an effective bi-scope pre-training approach.
 Meanwhile, we curate the largest standard protein-RNA binding affinity dataset PRA310 for 5-fold cross-validation and a pre-training dataset PRI30k.
 Our model achieves state-of-the-art performance on the two binding affinity datasets and the mutation effect prediction dataset.

-In future work, we plan to extend the model to more biological domains, such as protein-DNA binding affinity prediction.
+Future research can extend the model to more biological domains, such as protein-DNA binding affinity prediction.
 While our model performs well in predicting the protein's single-point mutation effect on the complex, it is also important to extend the application to multi-point mutation and RNA mutations.